 My trials and tribulations with buying my then 11-year-old son a cell phone (because he takes public transit to school), followed closely by my string of sleepless nights when he began taking the bus, subway and streetcar to get to school have been worth it!

-File this one under, “if you give it to them, they will deliver.”
-The “it” is responsiblility, the “they” is our kids.
+File this one under, “if you give them credit, they will deliver.”
+The “it” is responsibility, the “they” is our kids.